 Citi Simplicity vs. Citi Double Cash: How Does It Stack Up?

-The Citi Double Cash card is one of money expert Clark Howard’s favorite credit cards because of its cash back rewards program, but it also has a strong introductory APR offer that makes it worth considering as a balance transfer card.
+The Citi Double Cash card is one of Clark Howard’s favorite credit cards because of its cash back rewards program, but it also has a strong introductory APR offer that makes it worth considering as a balance transfer card.